 Frankly, there is no right way of doing this.
 It’s all up to you and your ears.

 Cut first, smooth it out, soften, and then add a limiter to make sure nothing gets out of control.
 That’s how I think of it.

 Turn Off “Export Projects At Full Volume” Within The Garageband Preferences

 This is a simple one, but also one of crucial importance.
 You’re not going to be able to export music at a competitive level if you have this option selected.
-Frankly, I’m not entirely sure why Garageband has this option, to begin with.
+Frankly, as I wrote about here, I’m not entirely sure why Garageband has this option, to begin with.

 1) Just go into Garageband’s preferences.

 3) And then un-check the box beside the word, “Auto-Normalize.”